How Does The Timing Belt Break

 A rough indication in kilometers for how long the timing belt lasts is around 95,000 kilometers (about 60,000 miles).
 Any further and something might happen to it.
 In any case, consult your vehicle guide as it varies depending on the model, and in most modern cars the timing belt usually lasts longer.

+It should be noted that environmental factors like extreme temperatures or dusty conditions can also influence its lifespan.
 At OneHowTo we tell you when to change the timing belt.

 2